David-Mulder/paper-datatable/docs/styling.md

- `--paper-datatable-card` | applied to the main card `--paper-datatable-navigation-bar` | applied to the bottom bar containing the navigation `--paper-datatable-selection-toolbar` | applied to the selection toolbar
+ `--paper-datatable-card` | applied to the main card `--paper-datatable-navigation-bar` | applied to the bottom bar containing the navigation `--paper-datatable-selection-toolbar` | applied to the selection toolbar `--paper-datatable-top-toolbar` | Applied to the general area above the data table